The continuous spectrum of bound states in expulsive potentials: Introduction and methods

 with the eigenvalue given by

-and with $U_{0}$ being an arbitrary amplitude.
+where $U_{0}$ is an arbitrary amplitude.
 These strongly localized states, which exist with the single eigenvalue $E$, also represent BIC, as the same system gives rise to the continuous spectrum of weakly delocalized eigenstates, which are similar to the one given by Eq. (\ref{exact}) below.

-The subject of the present work is to construct eigenstates of 1D and 2D linear and nonlinear Schr\"{o}dinger equations (alias GPEs) with expulsive potentials, taken as the anti-HO term ($\gamma =1$ in Eq. (\ref{1D})) or steeper ones ($\gamma >1$; note that the vNW example (\ref{vNW}) includes $ \gamma =2$).
+The subject of the present work is to construct eigenstates of 1D and 2D linear and (in a brief form) nonlinear Schr\"{o}dinger equations (alias GPEs) with expulsive potentials, taken as the quadratic anti-HO term ($ \gamma =1$ in Eq. (\ref{1D})) or steeper ones ($\gamma >1$; note that the vNW example (\ref{vNW}) includes $\gamma =2$).
 The respective 1D GPE for wave function $\psi \left( x,t\right) $ is introduced, in the scaled form, as

-where the coefficient in front of the potential term is fixed by means of scaling (cf. Eq. (\ref{u2D})), $g=-1,0,+1$ correspond to the self-focusing, zero, or defocusing nonlinearity, and two relevant values, $\sigma =2$ and $4 $, represent, respectively, the cubic and quintic self-interaction.
-The cubic nonlinearity is commonly known as the most generic one \cite{KA}, while the quintic self-focusing, which can be implemented \cite{Cid1,Cid2} and used \cite{Quiroga,Pego,HS,Skarka} under well-controlled conditions in optics \cite{Quiroga,Cid1,Cid2}, is interesting as it gives rise to \textit{ Townes solitons} in 1D \cite{Townes}.
+where the coefficient in front of the potential term is fixed by means of scaling (cf. Eq. (\ref{u2D})), $g=-1,0,+1$ correspond to the self-focusing, zero, or defocusing nonlinearity, and two physically relevant values, $ \sigma =1$ and $2$, represent, respectively, the cubic and quintic self-interaction.
+The cubic nonlinearity is the most generic one \cite{KA}, while the quintic self-focusing, which can be implemented \cite{Cid1} and used \cite{Quiroga} under well-controlled conditions in optics \cite {Quiroga,Cid1}, is interesting, as it gives rise to the 1D variety \cite {Townes} of \textit{Townes solitons} \cite{Townes2,Townes3,Townes3}.
 Eigenstates produced by Eq. (\ref{1D}) with real eigenvalue $E$ are looked for in the usual form, $\psi \left( x,t\right) =\exp \left( -iEt\right) \varphi (x)$, with stationary real eigenfunction $\varphi (x)$ satisfying the equation

-In the experiments with cold atoms, the expulsive anti-HO or steeper potential, in its 1D and 2D forms alike, can be readily imposed by a blue-detuned optical beam with the Gaussian or super-Gaussian transverse structure \cite{opt-beam1,opt-beam2}.
-Another possibility of the experimental realization of the 1D model represented by Eq. (\ref{1D}) may refer to a gas of small polar molecules carrying a permanent electric dipole moment, cr.
-Refs. \cite{we,Trib}.
-Although this realization may seem too complex, one can consider the molecular gas loaded into a quasi-1D pipe-shaped optical trap, aligned with the $x$-axis, the dipoles being polarized in the positive and negative directions at $x>0$ and $x<0$, respectively, by a strong uniform electric field generated by a uniformly charged sheet placed at $x=0$ perpendicular to the $x$-axis.
-The expulsive potential $\sim 1/x^{2}$ ($\gamma =1$ in Eq. (\ref{1D})) is then imposed by a point-like charge additionally placed at $x=0$, with the sign opposite to that that of the polarizing sheet.